ludiaros/SF-SpaceG/README.md

 # SF-SpaceG
-A game (prototype) about evading objects in the space
+A game (prototype) about dodging objects in the space

 This is my first attempt to create a complete game using SFML, actually it's only a prototype on which i implement what i've learned about SFML